manisha-v/SQL-LLM/README.md

 # SQL-LLM
+# QueryCraft

-SQL LLM is a Streamlit application that utilizes Google Gemini's language model to convert natural language queries into SQL commands.
+QueryCraft is a Streamlit application that utilizes Google Gemini's language model to convert natural language queries into SQL commands.
 This project is built using Python, Streamlit, and the Google Gemini API.
-The SQL LLM app can be accessed [here](https://sql-llm.streamlit.app/)
+The QueryCraft app can be accessed [here](https://sql-llm.streamlit.app/)

 ---